jp2920/oop-project-g21-2023/README.md

 Serving ability: How well the server can serve to the opponent out of 10 (1 to 10).

-Now enter your stats for the two players below
+Now follow the prompts and enter your stats for the two players below: